 When it comes to mouse sensitivity, 82% of the pros use a DPI (dots per inch) of 800 or lower.
-Of these pros 47% use 400 DPI and the other 35% use 800 DPI.
+These pros are about split evenly between preferring 400 DPI and 800 DPI.
 The reason for this is that most of the pro PUBG players have a history with CS:GO and other similar FPS shooters and have already developed their muscle memory around these DPI settings.

 Most used DPI

 To the right we have the average sensitivity settings used by the professional PUBG players.
 PUBG has these values set to 50 from the start by default.
 While the following sensitivity settings are a good guideline to follow, your in-game sensitivity settings will depend on your personal preference and what feels comfortable to you.

 Most professionals lower their sensitivity on scopes since they are used to hit targets that are further away.
 The lower sensitivity gives them a bit more precision when lining up shots from far away.
 The idea when finding the right sensitivity for you will be to find something that makes it easy for you to inspect your surroundings, while at the same time maintaining control during a gun fight.

 Best Refresh Rate for PUBG

 All pro players that we’ve analyzed use a monitor that’s capable of pushing over 60 frames per second.

 PUBG is locked to a maximum refresh rate of 144 frames per second, which is why we recommend going with a 144Hz monitor.
 If you use a monitor that can’t achieve 144Hz you’ll get a lot more screen tearing and a less enjoyable experience.
 You can also choose a monitor that can go higher than 144Hz but it’s not necessary for PUBG since you will only be able to see a maximum of 144 frames per second in game.